2014 Emmy© Nominee - Outstanding Music & Lyrics - “No Trouble”

 As a successful studio synthesist, he has recorded with such producers as the late, great Arif Mardin, and has recorded with such artists as Aretha Franklin, Chaka Khan, Jan Hammer, Judy Collins, Dianna Ross & Rupert Holmes.

-In the concert arena, Mr. Christianson has had the good fortune to work on several projects with longtime friend Marin Alsop, his favorite being “Too Hot To Handel” with co-arranger Gary Anderson.
 His orchestra works have been performed by The Baltimore Symphony, The Colorado Symphony, The Concordia Orchestra, The Florida Orchestra, and others.